ThisIsTyDell/flatiron-cuts-and-curls/README.md

   Next run `rake db:migrate` to create the database.

-  Finally run `rails s` to start up the server.
+  Finally run `rails s` to start up the server and visit localhost:3000 in your browser.

   This project utilizes
   - Devise (authorization and authentication)